Frequently Asked Questions

 Initially, all children work directly with Dr. Wegner and Kimberly Sattler.
 Dr. Wegner and Ms. Sattler work with each child to develop behavior and treatment plans.
 Once a child has mastered initial goals, Behavior Therapists and Technicians are added to a child’s team.
 Behavior Technicians are typically college students or recent college graduates in the fields of psychology, education, or other human services careers.
 Behavior Therapists have a Bachelors Degree and 2000 hours or ABA experience.
 All Behavior Therapists and Behavior Technicians are supervised by Licensed Supervisors.
 Our Clinic employs two Licensed Supervisors; Dr. Wegner and Kimberly Sattler.
 Dr. Wegner is a Licensed Clinical Psychologist with education and experience is in the field of Applied Behavioral Analysis.
 Ms. Sattler holds a Master's Degree in Applied Behavior Analysis and is a Board Certified Behavior Analyst.
 Ms Sattler & Dr. Wegner work together to assess and evaluate a child's needs and develop an appropriate treatment plan.
 All members of the child’s team are hired by Autism and Behavior Center and must undergo training and weekly supervision.

 What are the requirements to become a Behavior Technician and what kind of training and supervision are staff given?

 The requirements set by the state are that all Behavior Technicians must be 18 years of age and have a clean police record.
 We do complete caregiver background checks for all therapy staff.
-Once hired, staff are provided with 40 hours of training by the Clinical Coordinator and the Clinical Psychologist as mandated by the state for all providers.
+Once hired, staff are provided with 40 hours of training by Licensed Supervisors as mandated by the state.
 The first 20 hours of training covers the basic theories of Applied Behavioral Analysis, data collection, confidentiality, and professionalism.
 The second 20 hours of training consists of 1:1 direct training with the child/children the staff will be working with.
 Once trained, every Behavior Technician is supervised on a weekly basis.

 How often will my child receive therapy?